perftools/xhgui/README.md

 - [PDO][ext-pdo] PHP extension

-Any of the drivers and accompanying database:
+Any of the drivers and an accompanying database:

 - [SQLite (PDO)][ext-pdo_sqlite]
 - [MySQL (PDO)][ext-pdo_mysql]
 - [PostgreSQL (PDO)][ext-pdo_pgsql]

+Additionally, to use PDO with XHGui, you must either install the MongoDB PHP extension, or skip platfform requirements checks via composer.
+PDO may not support all the features of XHGui.

 [ext-pdo]: https://www.php.net/manual/en/book.pdo.php
 [ext-pdo_sqlite]: https://www.php.net/manual/en/ref.pdo-sqlite.php